In this section:

 The final conference programme is now available:

-Registration for Mediating Climate Change is now open, and will remain open until 21 June.
+Registration for Mediating Climate Change is now closed.

 Mediating Climate Change will be held in University of Leeds School of Music, 4 Cavendish Road, Leeds LS2 9JT, United Kingdom.